1993 Notre Dame Fighting Irish football team: Rankings

+Season summary

+The 1993 season opened with tempered expectations for the Irish following the loss of four first-round NFL draft picks, among them quarterback Rick Mirer and running back Jerome Bettis.
+Notre Dame entered the year ranked seventh in the AP preseason poll.

+The team also suffered a major setback when Ron Powlus, a highly touted freshman quarterback and the nation's top high school recruit, was lost to injury during the final preseason intrasquad scrimmage.
+“There was a strong chance he would be No. 1,” Holtz said, but with Powlus sidelined, he named Kevin McDougal the starter for Notre Dame's 1993 season opener.

 On November 13, Notre Dame played Florida State in a matchup of unbeatens, with the two ranked No. 1 and No. 2 in the AP poll.
 The Irish won the game, 31–24, to put themselves in position to lock up a chance to play for the national championship with a win over Boston College in their final game.
-Notre Dame struggled through most of the game and were trailing 38–17 in the fourth quarter before rallying to take a one point lead with just over a minute left in the contest; the Eagles, however, kicked a field goal as time expired to secure the upset, winning 41–39 and dashing Notre Dame's championship hopes.
+However, the Eagles kicked a field goal as time expired to secure the upset, winning 41–39.
+Although both the Irish and the Seminoles had one loss, and Notre Dame won the head‑to‑head meeting, it was Florida State that was selected to face Big 8 champion Nebraska in the Orange Bowl.
 The Irish would settle for a Cotton Bowl bid, where they defeated Texas A&M.